Tomorrow's Children

 Tomorrow's Children, also known as The Unborn in the United Kingdom, is a 1934 American drama film written by Wallace Thurman and directed by Crane Wilbur.
-The film partially criticizes the eugenic policies in practice in the United States during those times.
+The film is critical of the eugenic policies in practice in the United States of the era.
 The film was widely deemed "immoral" and "tending to incite crime".

 Summary

-The film follows the nature vs. nurture story of Alice Mason, played by Diane Sinclair, who wants nothing more than to settle down with her fiancé Jim and raise a family.
-This goal crumbles when her parents are forced to undergo sterilization or lose their welfare checks.
+The film follows the nature vs. nurture story of Alice Mason, played by Diane Sinclair, who wants nothing more than to settle down with her fiancé Jim Baker and raise a family.
+This goal crumbles when her parents are forced to undergo a permanent birth control surgery or lose their welfare checks.
 Alice represents the only real beneficial family member; her aging parents are lazy alcoholics and her siblings have physical and mental disabilities, or criminal ties.
-But she is told that she too must be sterilized, as their family's corrupt bloodline must end.
+But she is told that she too must undergo surgery, as their family's corrupt bloodline must end.

-Alice's parents grudgingly accept the court order, but she flees the house.
-Unfortunately, the police soon catch her.
+Alice's parents grudgingly accept the court order, but Alice flees the house.
+The police soon catch her.
 Her fiancé Jim makes a bold case to Dr. Brooks, who testifies on Alice's behalf, but it doesn't change the court's decision.
-Meanwhile, another ally of Alice and Jim, Father O'Brien (played by director Crane Wilbur), begs Mrs. Mason to reconsider the sterilization decision.
-She refuses, desperate to keep receiving welfare, but she becomes so drunk that she reveals that Alice was a foundling the Masons took in, so she actually isn't of their blood.
+Another ally of Alice and Jim, Father O'Brien, begs Mrs. Mason to reconsider the decision to be sterilized.
+She refuses, desperate to keep receiving welfare, but she becomes so drunk that she reveals that Alice was a foundling the Masons took in, so she actually is not of their blood.
 Father O'Brien races to stop the procedure with the new information.
 Dr. Brooks is ultimately able to stop the procedure in time.